TRY THE DEMO Account Shopping Cart

 Overall Scores

-An overview of test performance gives a quick reference on how many questions your candidate completed in the allocated time of 30 minutes, in terms of how many questions they got correct, incorrect and the number of questions omitted.
+An overview of test performance gives a quick reference on how many questions your candidate completed in the allocated time of 40 minutes, in terms of how many questions they got correct or incorrect (omitted questions count as incorrect).

 You can use this information to identify candidates with lower percentile scores who omitted a number of questions.
 A high degrees of accuracy in a smaller number of questions might suggest they worked slowly but accurately in the test, which may keep them in the selection process.